 Ans: Prega News is a pregnancy test kit that works by detecting the presence or absence of the pregnancy hormone – HCG in a female’s urine.
 The sample well of Prega News test strip is manufactured to be able to detect even the smallest amount of HCG and thus offers an accuracy of 95 to 98 %.

 Ans: When a woman gets pregnant, her body needs some time to develop detectable levels of hCG (human chorionic gonadotropin). hCG is a hormone that is produced only at the time of pregnancy.
 Typically, production of this hormone takes 7-12 days after the egg is implanted successfully.
-Hence, it is advisable to undergo the test after 3 weeks of unprotected sexual intercourse.
+Hence, it is advisable to undergo the test after 3 weeks of sexual intercourse.
 Taking this test, before 3 weeks, may lead to false positives and inaccurate results.

 Ans: Medical experts advise to wait for at least one week, in case someone is experiencing irregular periods, before taking the pregnancy test.
 This helps increase the accuracy of results.
-If someone doesn’t want to wait till the period date, the test should be taken after two to three weeks of having unprotected sex.
+If someone doesn’t want to wait till the period date, the test should be taken after two to three weeks of having intercourse.
 This is because detectable levels of HCG take time to develop in the human body.

 Ans: The effects of pregnancy cannot be felt immediately as the fertilized egg takes time to reach implantation state in the uterus before hormones begin to ramp up.
 Hence, signs and indication such as nausea, fatigue, frequent urination start within 3 weeks of becoming pregnant.